Descent (horse): Background

-Descent was a Palomino horse gelding.
+Descent was a Palomino gelding.
 He was raised on Art Douglas's Ranch in Browning, Montana.
-On his sire side, his pedigree is traced to Thoroughbreds such as Calvary remount horses.
+On his sire side, his pedigree is traced to Thoroughbreds such as Cavalry remount horses.
 On his dan's side, his pedigree is Morgan breeding.
 Douglas sold Descent along with some wild horses to Eddie Vaugn.
 Vaughn sold the horses to Bud Kramer.
 Beutler Brothers Rodeo supplied the stock for the State Fair and Rodeo at Great Falls, Montana.
 Kramer took the horses for a try-out.
 Leonard Nelson got on the young Descent, and he bucked quite strongly.
 Descent bucked Leonard high enough that announcer Pete Logan looked up and saw a plane in descent, so Sonny Linger and Pete christened him Descent.
-In 1964, Lynn Beutler bought Descent when he was 5 years old.
-In 1964, Lynn Beutler bought Descent when he was 5 years old.
+In 1964, Lynn Beutler bought Descent when he was five years old.
 Mike Cervi purchased what is now known as Cervi Rodeo but formerly Beuller Brothers in 1967.
 For a time they were known as Beutler Brothers Cervi.
 In modern times, Cervi Rodeo is one of the largest rodeo companies in the business.
 Descent was one of their top horses in the 1960s.

 Career

 When the Beutler Brothers bought Descent, that's when he started bucking in rodoeos.
 He bucked off every cowboy until 1965.
 Bobby Berger was the first cowboy to ride Descent.
 Berger, from Kansas, drew Descent at the Black Hills Roundup, in Belle Fourche, South Dakota.
 Descent went on to buck off many more champions.
 Names like Larry Mahan, Guy Weeks, Alvin Nelson, Ross Loney, Shawn Davis, and Bill Smith.
-He won the Saddle Bronc of the Year 6 times, two times more than fellow ProRodeo Hall of Fame horse, Medicine Woman.
+He won the Saddle Bronc of the Year six times, two times more than fellow ProRodeo Hall of Fame horse, Medicine Woman.